shawnjason/Inconsistency-Accumulation/README.md

 # Lean 4 Formalization — Inconsistency Accumulation in Forward-Local Sequential Policies

-Machine-checked Lean 4 proofs — including the full measure-theoretic integration theorem — for
+Machine-checked Lean 4 proofs for the discrete-case results of

 > **Inconsistency Accumulation in Forward-Local Sequential Policies: A Lower Bound under Delayed Constraints**